KodeRikke/polynomial_unbiased_estimators/README.md

 In the main folder, the main architecture lies; dp_estimators.py and noise_models.py.
 These files implements the main functionality of this repo, which includes: for any given univariate polynomial function, it is possible to:
-\begin{itemize}

-    \item Compute the unbiased estimator under Laplace noise using the closed-form formula from Theorem 10 (the \texttt{LaplaceNoiseModel} class).
+- Compute the unbiased estimator under Laplace noise using the closed-form formula from Theorem 10 (the LaplaceNoiseModel class).

-    \item Compute the unbiased estimator under Gaussian noise by solving the linear system from the proof of Theorem 22 (the \texttt{GaussianNoiseModel} class inheriting from the \texttt{NoiseModel} class).
+- Compute the unbiased estimator under Gaussian noise by solving the linear system from the proof of Theorem 22 (the GaussianNoiseModel class inheriting from the NoiseModel class).

-    \item Compute the naive estimator.
+- Compute the naive estimator.

-    \item Compute analysis of all estimators including mean, bias (for the naive), variance and MSE.
+- Compute analysis of all estimators including mean, bias (for the naive), variance and MSE.

-    \item Compare different estimators for said function by computing gaps between analysis measures.
+- Compare different estimators for said function by computing gaps between analysis measures.

-\end{itemize}

 # User Guide

+All the existing scripts in this code-base is in the separate folder scripts.
+For most fluent use, all future scripts should also be in this folder.
+For a quick start, if a user wants to analyze the estimators of a polynomial function, the file univariate_script.py has been provided.
+From main folder in terminal, run
+    python -m scripts.univariate_script
+In the file, the user can change the polynomial of interest and the noise distribution needed for that case.
+It is clearly indicated in the main() function what needs to be changed.
+The script will then import the needed methods, define the symbolic SymPy symbols, initialize the EstimatorSystem with the noise and the SymPy values and then print the summary in terminal along with creating a .tex-file using LaTeX and compiling to a PDF report for easier readability.
+All files connected to the report will be added in the separate reports -folder.
+For a quick overview of the unbiased estimator for a given polynomial function, one could also use the quick_summary-script and provide the noise distribution and the function of interest, e.g. running the two commands:
+    python -m scripts.quick_summary laplace univariate a*q**4+b*q**3+c*q**2+d*q+e
+    python -m scripts.quick_summary gaussian univariate a*q**4+b*q**3+c*q**2+d*q+e
+will print the estimators' analysis in terminal.

 Important!
 When using the library, remember that SymPy uses SYMBOLIC expressions and functions.
 Therefor the symbols needs to be defined as "symbolic", i.e.: